Estimated reading time: 14 minutes

 Relationship Styles of Attachment

 These and many other factors can interfere with a child’s sense of security.
 If this happened to us, as adults we approach relationships with an underlying insecure sense.
-This can lead us to avoid too much contact and tend to want to keep to ourselves, due to a sense of being an island in the ocean of humanity.
-Or it can lead us to feel ambivalent about getting close to others, rendering us more like a wave in the ocean.
+There are two main styles of insecure attachment.
+One can lead us to avoid too much contact and tend to want to keep to ourselves, due to a sense of being an island in the ocean of humanity.
+The other insecure attachment style can lead us to feel ambivalent about getting close to others, rendering us more like a wave in the ocean.

-An anchor doesn’t always partner up with another anchor.
-They can pair up with an island or a wave.
-These pairings can often end up with the other partner becoming more like an anchor.
-Anchors can influence non-anchors to becoming anchors themselves.
-Naturally, the opposite can occur.
-An island or a wave can influence an anchor to become more insecure.
-By understanding how you and your partner are biologically wired, treating this with respect and building trust between the two of you, waves and islands can also influence each other to become more anchor-like by creating a secure relationship where each knows where the other stands.
+By understanding how you and your partner are biologically wired, treating this with respect and building trust between the two of you, waves and islands can also influence each other to become more anchor-like by creating a secure relationship (called earned secure attachment) where each knows where the other stands.

 Anchors – Secure relationship attachment style

 Anchors are not overly needy or clingy, they don’t feel anxious about getting too close or moving too far away from their partner.
 They generally make upbeat contact by phone or email if apart and are usually unafraid to share fully what’s on their mind without being too preoccupied that there will be negative consequences for doing so.
 They respect each other’s feelings and connect with each other first to share good and bad news.
 They are attuned to each other in private and public, noticing cues of distress and act quickly to provide relief.
 Each makes the effort to learn how the other works and creates an internal “owner’s manual” that they frequently use and add to as the relationship matures.